North American Numbering Plan: Initial numbering system

+Dialing procedures

+The closed numbering plan did not require the subscriber to dial all digits.
+When dialing a local call or a call within the same numbering plan area, the area code was omitted in seven-digit dialing.
+In some cases, even fewer digits sufficed for local calling.
+Ten-digit dialing was only necessary for foreign area calls to subscribers in another state or numbering plan area.
+Exceptions existed for communities on NPA boundaries, so that uniform local dialing was still possible in historically established communities.

 All-number calling

 All-number calling was a telephone numbering plan introduced in 1958, that converted telephone numbers with exchange names to a numeric representation of seven digits.

 The original plan of 1947 had been projected to be usable beyond the year 2000.
 However, by the late 1950s it became apparent that it would be outgrown by about 1975.
 The limitations for the usable leading digits of central office codes, imposed by using common names for central office names, and their leading two characters as guides for customer dialing could no longer be maintained when opening new central offices.
 By 1962 it was forecast that in 1985 the number of telephones in the nation would equal its population of 280 million and increase to 600 million telephones for 340 million people in 2000.
-As a result, the North American telephone administrations first introduced letter combinations that could not be linked to a familiar pronounceable central office name.
+As a result, a few North American telephone administrations, notably New York Telephone Co., first introduced letter combinations that could not be associated with a familiar pronounceable central office name.
 Finally, they sought the elimination of central office names and letter codes, and introduced all-number calling (ANC).

-Under all-number calling, the number of permissible central office prefixes increased from 540 to potentially 800, but the first two digits of the central office code were still restricted to the range 2 to 9, and the eight combinations that ended in 11 were reserved as special calling codes.
-This increased the numbering pool for central office codes to 640, and resulted in the partitioning of the prefix space (000—999).
+The all-number calling plan increased the number of permissible central office prefixes from 540 to potentially 800, but the first two digits of the central office code were still restricted to the range 2 to 9, and the eight combinations that ended in 11 were reserved as special calling codes.
+This expanded the numbering pool for central office codes to 640, and resulted in the partitioning of the prefix space (000—999).